Equality, diversity and inclusion at NatCen

 As part of our commitment to the Race at Work Charter, we will be reporting on our progress in the coming months.
 I am conscious that these planned actions are the first steps in our equality, diversity and inclusion work, rather than an end in themselves.
 I will be working closely with NatCen’s Leadership Team, Equality and Diversity Group, LGBT+ Staff Network and HR Department to adopt a pro-active, sustainable approach to fostering a diverse and inclusive workplace at NatCen.

-Guy Goodwin has signed the MRS CEO pledge, making five commitments listed in the Manifesto for Opportunity.
+Guy Goodwin has signed up for the MRS Inclusion pledge, making five commitments listed in its Manifesto for Opportunity (pdf).